-- Credentialing of physicians, facilities and other healthcare providers - Provision of clinical health services such as utilization management, disease management and complex case management - Claims adjudication and payment - Inquiries in the medical and managed behavioral healthcare organization (MBHO) setting - Triage and quality management in certain MBHO settings
+- Credentialing of physicians, facilities and other healthcare providers - Provision of clinical health services, such as utilization management, disease management and complex case management - Claims adjudication and payment - Inquiries in the medical and managed behavioral healthcare organization (MBHO) setting - Triage and quality management in certain MBHO settings

 A function may be fully or partially delegated.
 Full delegation allows all activities of a function to be delegated.
-Partial delegation is the instance in which some of the activities associated with a particular function will to be delegated.
-For example, partial delegation of Utilization Management might mean that referral management is delegated while Humana retains the Utilization Management of inpatient services for members.
-The decision of which functions may be considered for delegate to perform the function pursuant to Humana's policies and procedures, as well as Accreditation Organization standards and state and federal regulatory requirements and to accept the required oversight of the function by Humana.
+With partial delegation, only some of the activities associated with a particular function will be delegated.
+For example, partial delegation of utilization management might mean that referral management is delegated, while Humana retains the utilization management of inpatient services for members.
+The decision of which functions may be considered for delegation is determined by the type of contract a delegate has with Humana/ChoiceCare/HBHN, as well as the ability of the delegate to perform the function pursuant to Humana's policies and procedures.
+The decision also is determined by accreditation organization standards, state/federal regulatory requirements, and whether the delegate accepts the required oversight of the function by Humana.